 Most riders’ throttles are too slack, they don’t know the lane filtering rules, they sit too far back, they don’t use their footpegs correctly and they don’t use their head enough, according to bike cops.

-These are some of the many things I learnt from the police who attended Brisbane Bike Night this week.
+These are some of the many things I learnt from the police at Brisbane Bike Night.
 Inspector Peter Flanders of Queensland Road Policing Command says they attended for “information, not enforcement”.

 While the riders at Bike Night were initially a little stand-offish, the police roamed through the crowds checking out the bike porn and just “being guys” and gradually riders started milling around the Honda ST1300 and Yamaha FJR1300 police bikes.